 These Christmas decorations were some of the nicest I have seen and are made entirely out of recycled materials:

 There was even a TV drama in which the central character’s rags to riches Hollywood dream is due to recycling.
 Rainha da Sucata (Queen of Scrap) was a Brazilian telenovela broadcast in 179 episodes in 1990.
 It follows the fortunes of Maria do Carmo Pereira, who makes millions from scrap and then spends.
 The melodrama follows her rise and fall.
 ‘High-rise’ and fall in the case of the dramatic antagonist Laurinha, who ends up throwing herself off the top of a skyscraper.
-If you want to see what the Brazilian telenovelas are like click on the image below.
+If you want to see what the Brazilian telenovelas are like click here.
 This 1 minute 29 second clip should tell you all you need to know.
 (One random addendum.
 In Brazil’s multi-racial utopia almost all the characters, in these hugely popular telenovelas, are white.)

 For a more radical televisual experience and certainly a more extreme form of recycling, you might want to try and get hold of the incredible 2005 documentary Estamira by Marcos Prado.
 You may have already seen it.
 It was on international release and won a slew of awards.

 Estamira is the real life story of the woman who gives the film its title.
 Born into a middleclass family she suffers a series of misfortunes and is subject to different kinds of domestic abuse.
 She ends up working (and for sometime living) on Jardim Gramacho, the massive rubbish tip on the fringes of Rio de Janeiro, which she declares she loves.